AnonymousWP/OnePlusBot/Documentation.md

 ### Update database

 In order to reload the cached info from the database, you'll have to use `;reloaddb`.
-Only **Staff** can succesfully execute this command.
+This action requires the **Staf** role.

 ### roleLevel